-One of the most fundamental decisions writers have to make is this: what genre will I write in?
+One of the most fundamental decisions writers have to make is this: in the vast list of book genres, what genre will I write in?
 And it’s not as simple a question as you might think.

-If you already know that you want to write an autobiography or a memoir, this is a little easier.
-If you have a story and you’re not sure how to tell it, you may wonder whether you ought to give the nonfiction account, or a fictionized version of it.
-What’s the difference between writing fiction and nonfiction, anyway?
+If you already know that you want to write a memoir or autobiography, this is a little easier.
+If you have a story and you’re not sure how to tell it, you may wonder whether you ought to give the nonfiction account, or a fictionalized version of it.
+What’s the difference between writing fiction vs nonfiction, anyway?

-In this article, we’ll talk about fiction vs nonfiction: how they differ, what sorts of people prefer each, how to choose between the two genres, and we’ll even talk about which one is a better path for you.
+In this article, we’ll talk all about fiction vs nonfiction: the difference between fiction and nonfiction, what sorts of people prefer each, how to choose between the two genres, and which one is a better path for you.

-First things first: fiction and nonfiction are both huge umbrella genres, each containing a wide array of subgenres.
+What is fiction and nonfiction?
+They are both huge umbrella genres, each containing a wide array of subgenres.
 To avoid getting confused while sorting through subgenres, let’s talk about how to tell fiction and nonfiction apart.

-Fiction is, plainly put, a made up story.
-The point of fiction is often to tell a story about a character.
+Fiction is, plainly put, a made-up story.
 The places and people in the story might be based on real people and places—it’s common for fiction to be set in real-world cities, states, and countries—but the characters and interactions between them are not meant to be an actual, real-world account of something that happened.

 Fiction occasionally uses allegory, where readers can draw comparisons between the book to real-world events.
 But again, these comparisons are only comparisons.
 Animal Farm by George Orwell, for example, is not a factual account of something that literally happened on someone’s farm (although that would be incredible).

-Nonfiction is generally focused on informing the reader as opposed to telling them a story.
-The narrative in a nonfiction book is less focused on things like rising action, climaxes, and conclusions, and more focused with the flow of information from the author to the reader.
-This genre includes information books on things like history, science, or art, and it also includes things like biographies and memoirs.
+Nonfiction is generally focused on informing the reader about something as opposed to telling them a story.
+This genre includes information books on things like history, science, or art, and it also includes biographies and memoirs.

 Creative nonfiction and memoirs